ITU-BDSA2025-GROUP5/Chirp/docs/report.md

 ## Architecture — In the small
-Our project follows the principles in Onion Architechture, where the presentation, the infrastructure and the domain are sepereated into layers.
+Our project follows the principles in Onion Architecture, where the presentation, the infrastructure and the domain are separated into layers.
 This minimalizes coupling and supports maintainability as well as testability.

 The presentation happens in the Web layer, which handles application startup as well as user interaction.

-The Infrastructure layer acts as an intermediary between User Interface and the core logic. managing data persistance, repositories as well as database migrations among other things.
+The Infrastructure layer acts as an intermediary between User Interface and the core logic. managing data persistence, repositories as well as database migrations among other things.

-The Domain layer is compleatly independent, since the dependencies are directed inward.
+The Domain layer is completely independent, since the dependencies are directed inward.
 This ensures that the core logic is not affected by things happening in the infrastructure layer.
 ![Architecture in the small diagram](images/inTheSmall.png)

 ## Architecture of deployed application